MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-modernization-model9-content.md

 This article describes how to use Model9 Manager to send mainframe data directly to Azure Blob Storage as part of a mainframe modernization migration.

-You can use Model9 Shield together with Azure Blob Storage as an alternative to virtual tape library (VTL) to back up data in a faster and more cost-effective way.
+You can use Model9 Shield together with Azure Blob Storage as an alternative to a virtual tape library (VTL) to back up data in a faster and more cost-effective way.

-Model9 Gravity transforms mainframe data that's transferred to Azure Blob Storage into open formats that can feed into other Azure services.
+Model9 Gravity transforms mainframe data that's transferred to Azure Blob Storage into open formats that can be used by other Azure services.

 *Apache®, [Kafka](https://kafka.apache.org/), and the flame logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.*